 For example, if you give a tiny terrier a double-cheeseburger, the fat content in the burger is likely to overwhelm her digestive system.
 This will cause her body to take drastic measures, and get rid of everything, to help restore order.

-Similarly, if your pet ingests some harmful bacteria, her intestinal tract may go into overdrive to flush (sorry) out the pathogens and any toxins they create.
+Similarly, if your pet ingests some harmful bacteria, her gastrointestinal tract may go into overdrive to flush (sorry) out the pathogens and any toxins they create.

 In an ideal situation, this ends the problem.
 Your dog poops once or twice, and she begins feeling pretty normal in a day or so.